-7. Internal education
+7. Internal Education

-Our employees will receive training on Title VI policies and procedures upon hiring and upon promotion.
+Title VI training is the responsibility of the Human Resources Department.
+Our employees will receive training on Title VI policies and procedures upon hiring and they are available for review on the agency Intranet.
 This training will include requirements of Title VI, our obligations under Title VI (LEP requirements included), and required data that must be gathered and maintained.
 In addition, training will be provided when any Title VI-related policies or procedures change (agency-wide training), or when appropriate in resolving a complaint.